jonathanmeaney-lmk/Vegtabible_App/README.md

 ####  **<em>e) As a Returning Visitor, I want to edit/update a recipe.</em>**

 - **i)** Users can first locate the recipe by following the steps outlined in section C (search by category / using searchbar)
-- **ii)** Users can click on the recipe from the list on Search page or Category landing page, this will open the "description" section, where the 'Edit Recipe' button is clearly visible.
+- **ii)** Users can click on the recipe from the list on the Search page or Category landing page, this will open the "description" section, where the 'Edit Recipe' button is clearly visible.

     <img src="static/screenshots/edit-recipe-button1.jpg" alt="edit-recipe-button1">